Electricity’s Brave New, Greener World

-More often, we think of smart meters as consumers in terms of downstream, or distribution.
-Smart meters measure the electricity we consume, provide the consumer with increased visibility, and allow us to change behavior and save money.
+More often, we think of smart meters as consumers in terms of downstream or distribution.
+Smart meters measure the electricity we consume, provide the consumer with increased visibility, and change behavior and save money.

 One example.
 If power is half-price at three-in-the-morning, more washing machines will get programmed to run at three in the morning.

 Taken altogether, smart meters improve the ability to meet demand while providing consumers and businesses the opportunity to reduce electricity bills.
 Everybody wins.

 Everybody wants to improve efficiency, profits and reduce costs, but it isn’t revolutionary.
 So what’s the big deal?
 Why should we care?

 The big deal is deregulation.
 Take France, Beoga’s home country.
 Electricité de France (EDF) and nuclear have historically provided most of France’s energy with a static, manageable cost structure during non-peak hours, producing no carbon gases.
 However, as energy demand spikes, additional energy is produced using carbon-based electricity generation (coal, diesel, natural gas, etc.), driving up production costs, consumer end-costs, and carbon gas emissions.